-We're sure that you've already heard about email statuses like Delivered, Opened, Soft bounce and Hard bounce.
-These are the responses the ISP's* send back to Voyado - you can read more about them here.
+You’ve most likely heard of email statuses like Delivered, Opened, Soft bounce and Hard bounce.
+These are the responses the ISPs send back to Engage.